“Women can be a drag,

 “All leavin’ us in your dust for North Beach,” she grinned her way out of their Econoline.
 “You look plenty beat, all right, so what happened?”

 “Uh, maybe another time…” Just what I wanted to hear.
 My stomach was bilious as it was, and my head was revolting even more.
-Inbound fishing boats signaled the onset of another chilblained night in a car that—click, click, whrrrrrrrrr, whrrr, click—was becoming as dependable as a used Timex knock-off.
+How could I talk about it all?
+Would I even dare?!
+Inbound fishing boats signaled the onset of another chilblained night in a car that.
 Then there was Eric over there, sitting side-saddle in the runt of his German litter, Oly in hand, gagging like a maggot over his metallic blue Porsche’s dysfunction.
-And here Sherry was, back again with her coy mammillary pretensions, when I’d already had mothers up to here.

 “Oh, I get it—nowhere else to go, so you end up watching TV live,” she cracked, as I held my breath and squirmed in the driver’s seat, fishing about in my door pocket.
 “Daytime TV, no less!”

 “Sorry,” I nodded, reaching for that screwdriver, a quick carburetor tweak in mind.
-“But no way I could change that channel.”
+“Captive audience.”

 “Couldn’t beat the price of admission,” I muttered and reached in to tap the twin SU cowlings, jimmy jiggle the throttle linkage, like that would spring the four-banger to sustainable life.
 “I mean, that Comstock chick was almost…interesting—something about complex Cinderellas.”